INTERNAL RULES OF PROCEDURES

 1st REGULAR SESSION

 Section 1.
-Title and Coverage. – The following Rules are hereby adopted to be known as the “Internal Rules of Procedure of the 19th Sangguniang Panlalawigan of the Province of Ifugao”, to govern the organization of the Sangguniang Panlalawigan, the election of its officers, creation of Committees, the Order of Business for each session, the legislative process, parliamentary procedures which include the conduct of Members during sessions, discipline of Members for disorderly behavior, and absences without justifiable cause.
+Title and Coverage. – The following Rules are hereby adopted to be known as the “Internal Rules of Procedure of the 20th Sangguniang Panlalawigan of the Province of Ifugao”, to govern the organization of the Sangguniang Panlalawigan, the election of its officers, creation of Committees, the Order of Business for each session, the legislative process, parliamentary procedures which include the discipline and conduct of Members during sessions and committee meetings.

 Section 2.
 Inaugural Session of the Sanggunian. – The members of the Sanggunian at the initiative of the Vice-Governor, shall meet in inaugural on the day of the regular session of the immediately preceding Sanggunian at the Sanggunian Hall.